Akko Israel is an ancient-modern port city in the north of Israel.

 They serve some of the most delicous hummus in all of Israel, drizzled generously with olive oil, served with fresh parsley, 'harif' or spicy sauce, pickles, olives, tomotoes and onions and of course, freshly baked pita bread.

-Akko, once home to Christianity's most important port 800 years ago is a cozy fishing and port city which we consider one of Israel's Top Ten Attractions not to be missed!
+Akko Israel, once home to Christianity's most important port 800 years ago, is an authentic, cozy fishing and port city.

 You may also be interested in: